rtwalker/MathOptInterface.jl/docs/src/apimanual.md

 - Two `SingleVariable`-in-`LessThan` constraints applied to the same variable (similarly with `GreaterThan`).
 These should be interpreted as variable bounds, and each variable naturally has at most one upper or lower bound.

-In addition, when creating functions such as `ScalarAffineFunction` and `ScalarQuadraticFunction`, JuMP will aggregate duplicate coefficients.
-For example, `2x + x` will be passed as `3x`, a `ScalarAffineFunction` with one `ScalarAffine` term.

 ### Column Generation